 See also Residence Hall and 34th Street Housing policies on alcohol consumption and possession located in the Residential Living Office and 34th Street Housing sections of the Student Handbook.

 The University considers the sanctions listed below to be guidelines when adjudicating alcohol violations.
 Each incident is reviewed on an individual basis.
 Depending on the specifics of the incident, more or less severe sanctions may be imposed.

-- First Violation: Alcohol education; $100.00 fine; Disciplinary probation for one year; Parental Notification.
+- First Violation: Alcohol education, $100.00 fine, Disciplinary probation for one year, and Parental Notification.

-- Second Violation: Substance abuse referral; $200.00 fine; Deferred Loss of Housing and/or Deferred Suspension; Parental Notification; Extension of probation.
+- Second Violation: Substance abuse referral, $200.00 fine, Deferred Loss of Housing and/or Deferred Suspension, Parental Notification, and Extension of probation.

-- Third Violation: Suspension from the University and/or one or more of the following: Loss of Housing Privileges; Deferred Suspension from University; $200.00 fine; Parental Notification.
+- Third Violation: Suspension from the University and/or one or more of the following: Loss of Housing privileges, Deferred Suspension from University, $200.00 fine, and Parental Notification.